What is Cybersecurity? A Comprehensive Guide

 Cybersecurity is the body of technologies, practices, and processes designed to secure devices, networks, information, and programs from attacks, unauthorized access, or damage.

-Cybersecurity can also be termed as information technology security.
+Cybersecurity can also be termed information technology security.
 The National Institute of Standards of Technology (NIST) encourages small firms and big corporations to put measures in place that can fight cyber-terror.

 Cybersecurity is necessary because the government, corporate, military, medical, and financial organizations compile, process, and save vast amounts of information on computers and various devices.
 A large percentage of the data stored can be classified information, whether that is financial data, personal data, intellectual properties, or any other information for which unwanted access could bring negative consequences.